-There are so many different kinds of compressed air pipes on the market these days.
-It can be a bit confusing.
-There are steel pipes, plastic pipes, stainless steel pipes and many other materials available online.
-Then there are a thousand different makes and types of piping and couplings.
-Which one is good for you?
-Let John Henry Foster help!
+There are so many different kinds of compressed air pipes on the market today.
+It can be a bit confusing to decide which one is best for your use.
+There are steel pipes, plastic pipes, stainless steel pipes, and many other materials available online.
+Then, there are a thousand different makes and types of piping and couplings.
+How do you pick the right one?

 Black pipe is the most commonly used pipe recommended for compressed air systems.
-It is readily available, it is strong and durable and most people are familiar with how to install it.
-With all of the advantages black pipe provides, however, it will produce rust contamination that damages pneumatic tooling.
+It is easy to get your hands on, it is strong and durable, and most people are familiar with how to install it.
+However, it will produce rust contamination that damages pneumatic tooling.

 As with black pipe, most people are familiar with how to install the fittings and pipe, but the installation is a lengthy process.
-Stainless Steel pipe threads also have a tendency to gall and freeze up which can cause great difficulty during disassembly, and for general maintenance.
+Stainless Steel pipe threads also have a tendency to freeze up which causes great difficulty during disassembly and for general maintenance.

 The use of PVC pipe is common but not recommended for use with compressed air.
 It is often used because it is readily available, inexpensive, and easy to install.
 However, as with many plastics, PVC gets brittle over time and can crack, break, or even shatter.
 The presence of air compressor oils in the line and heat from the compressed air accelerates the degradation of PVC.
 These failures, combined with air under pressure, are potentially fatal due to the airborne, razor-sharp shrapnel.